Uthmaniyya: Traditionists

 According to Crone, their doctrine seems to have been that the first three caliphs were religious guides in addition to being legitimate rulers.
 With the assassination of Uthman, the period of caliphs who could guide the community with right guidance had come to an end.
 Their place had been taken up by worldly kings.
 The religious knowledge had thus been transferred to the Muslim community as a whole.
 The caliphs, even though not ideal, were nonetheless necessary to keep the state from being fragmented and to keep law and order.
 It was important to preserve the unity of the community and avoid civil war instead of attempting to install correct caliphs through rebellion.
-Many traditionist Uthmaniyya then came to consider Abd Allah ibn Umar, Sa'd ibn Abi Waqqas, and other neutralists who had avoided taking sides in the First Civil War, as belonging to them.
+Many traditionist Uthmaniyya then came to consider Abd Allah ibn Umar, Sa'd ibn Abi Waqqas, and other neutralists who had avoided taking sides in the First Fitna, as belonging to them.